DavidQiuChao/PBNFM/README.md

 # PBNFM
-An implementation for calibration method of CVPR 2020 paper , "A Physics-based Noise Formation Model for Extreme Low-light Raw Denoising".
+This code implements the calibration method described in "A Physics-based Noise Formation Model for Extreme Low-light Raw Denoising" paper.
+Since the original project,[ELD](https://github.com/Vandermode/ELD), only provides the denoising process and some key details are missing, the project is made for throughly understand the process of calibration method from the paper.